 We take the confidentiality of our work here quite seriously.
+Your therapist won’t share what you talk about with your parents, deans, Title IX, or anyone else.

 Coming here is your own free and private choice.
 Except in rare circumstances, usually having to do with life-threatening circumstances, any information about you seeking services here will also be up to you.
 We consider the fact of your coming here to be your own business.
 For instance, we are willing to see or talk to your parents, but we would only talk with them if you wanted us to do so or in those rare circumstances having usually to do with life-threat.